strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/use-document-id.md

 ### Notes

-This breaking change impacts routes and relations.
+- This breaking change impacts routes and relations.
+- To ease the transition from v4 to Strapi 5, API calls to entries might still include an `id` field in their response, especially with the [Document Service API](/dev-docs/api/document-service).
+But it's recommended that you start making an habit of using `documentId` instead of `id` as it will ease handling the transition to future Strapi versions.

 ### Migration procedure